DevJariwala/covid19-tracker/README.md

 # covid19-tracker

-This project is deploy on Firebase you see this on below link https://covid-19-tracker-cdc4e.web.app/
+This project is deploy on Firebase you can see this over here link: https://covid-19-tracker-cdc4e.web.app/

 to run this project on your computer